![]() |

 Having gotten data into our Tree (DIT) we would now - normally - like to use it!

-We have to be able to navigate the directory.
+In short we have to navigate (or crawl around) the directory.

 One of the more powerful aspects of LDAP (and X.500) is the inherent ability within the design to delegate the responsibility for maintenance of a part of the directory while continuing to see the directory as a consistent whole.
 Thus, a company directory may create a delegation (referral is the LDAP term) of the responsibility for a particular department's part of the overall directory to that department's LDAP server.
-In this respect LDAP almost exactly mirrors the DNS delegation concept.
+In this respect LDAP almost exactly mirrors the DNS delegation concept for those familiar with the concept.

 Unlike the DNS system, there is no option in the standards to tell the LDAP server to follow (resolve) a referral - it is left to the LDAP client to directly contact the new server using the returned referral.
 Equally, because the standard does not define LDAP data organisation it does not contravene the standard for an LDAP server to follow (resolve) the link and some LDAP servers perform this function automatically using a process that is usually called chaining.

 OpenLDAP takes a literal view of the standard and does not chain by default it always returns a referral.
-However OpenLDAP can be configured to provide chaining by use of the database ldap directive.
+However OpenLDAP can be configured to provide chaining by use of the overlay chain directive.

-The built-in replication features of LDAP allows one or more copies of a directory (DIT) to be slaved from a single master thus inherently creating a resilient structure.
+The built-in replication features of LDAP allows one or more copies of a directory (DIT) to be slaved from a single master (and even in some implementations between multiple masters) thus inherently creating a resilient structure.

 It is important, however, to emphasize the difference between LDAP and a transactional database.
-When an update is performed on a master LDAP enabled directory, it may take some time (in computing terms) to update all the slaves - the master and slaves may be unsynchronised for period of time.
+When an update is performed on a master LDAP enabled directory, it may take some time (in computing terms) to update the slave(s) (or a peer master) - the master and slaves (or peer masters) may be unsynchronised for a period of time.

 The configuration of Replication and Referral is discussed further and featured in the samples.

-Figure 2.5-1 below shows a search request with a base DN of dn:cn=thingie,o=widgets,dc=example,dc=com, to a referral based LDAP system, that is fully satisfied from the first LDAP (LDAP1) server:
+Figure 2.5-1 below shows a search request with a base DN of dn:cn=thingie,o=widgets,dc=example,dc=com, to a referral based LDAP system, that is fully satisfied from the first LDAP server (LDAP1):

 Figure 2.5-1 - Request satisfied from LDAP1 only

-Figure 2.5-2 below shows a search request with a base DN of dc:cn=cheri,ou=uk,o=grommets,dc=example,dc=com, to a referral based LDAP system, that results in a series of referrals to the LDAP2 and LDAP3 servers:
+Figure 2.5-2 below shows a search request with a base DN of dn: cn=cheri,ou=uk,o=grommets,dc=example,dc=com, to a referral based LDAP system, that results in a series of referrals to the LDAP2 and LDAP3 servers, LDAP Clients always follow referrals:

 Figure 2.5-2 - Request generates referrals to LDAP2 and LDAP3